 Hyperpigmentation occurs when excess melanin production leaves your skin with darker spots, causing uneven color and dark patches.
 Occurring on almost any part of the body; including the face, neck, hands, arms and legs; it is unsightly and may detrimentally influence your confidence.
-The Goldman Vein Institute in Jupiter is at hand with solutions to this problem.
+However, there are skin treatments available and The Goldman Vein Institute in Jupiter is at hand with solutions to this problem.

 The root cause of hyperpigmentation is generally attributed to internal factors like:

 It can also be caused by external factors like:

 There are various options for treating hyperpigmentation.
 Included are natural home remedies, such as lemon, raw potato, vitamin E, turmeric, apple cider vinegar, and numerous over the counter products.

 If, however, you wish to see lasting results, we suggest you consult with the experts.
 Treatment options may include: